Golden Age of Piracy: Barbary pirates or privateers

 The Barbary pirates were pirates and privateers that operated from the North African (the "Barbary coast") ports of Algiers, Morocco, Salé, Tripoli, and Tunis, preying on shipping in the western Mediterranean Sea from the time of the Crusades as well as on ships on their way to Asia around Africa until the early 19th century.
 The coastal villages and towns of Italy, Spain and Mediterranean islands were frequently attacked by them, and long stretches of the Italian and Spanish coasts were almost completely abandoned by their inhabitants; since the 17th century, Barbary pirates occasionally entered the Atlantic and struck as far north as Iceland.
 According to Robert Davis, between 1 million and 1.25 million Europeans were captured by Barbary pirates and sold as slaves in Northern Africa between the 16th and 19th centuries.

 Barbary pirates flourished in the early 17th century as new sailing rigs by Simon de Danser enabled North African raiders, for the first time, to brave the Atlantic as well as Mediterranean waters.
 More than 20,000 captives were said to be imprisoned in Algiers alone.
 The rich were allowed to redeem themselves, but the poor were condemned to slavery.
 Their masters on occasion allowed them to secure freedom by professing Islam.
 Many people of good social position–Germans, Italians, Spaniards, and English travelers in the south–were captives for a time.

 In 1627, Iceland was subject to raids known as the Turkish Abductions.
 Murat Reis is said to have taken 400 prisoners; 242 of the captives were later sold into slavery on the Barbary Coast.
 The pirates took only young people and those in good physical condition.
 All those offering resistance were killed, and the old people were gathered into a church, which was set on fire.
 Among those captured was Ólafur Egilsson, who was ransomed the next year and, upon returning to Iceland, wrote a slave narrative about his experience.
 Another famous captive from that raid was Guðríður Símonardóttir.
 The sack of Vestmannaeyjar is known in the history of Iceland as Tyrkjaránið.

 While pirates are commonly depicted with eyepatches, this is largely a myth originating in nineteenth century novels and tales of buccaneers that included payment for a lost eye.
 Few historical pirates wore patches over their eyes, although some, like the 18th century Arab pirate Rahmah ibn Jabir al-Jalahimah, did.

-Whilst the Golden Age of European and American pirates is generally considered to have ended between 1710 and 1730, the prosperity of the Barbary pirates continued until the early 19th century.
+Whilst the Golden Age of European pirates is generally considered to have ended between 1710 and 1730, the prosperity of the Barbary pirates continued until the early 19th century.
 Unlike the European powers, the young United States refused to pay tribute to the Barbary states and responded with the First Barbary War and the Second Barbary War against North Africa, when the Barbary pirates captured and enslaved American sailors.